hbowie/notenik/docs/index.md

 * Change all your tags to lower case letters.

 There's also an option under the File menu to Reload the current Collection without any untagged items.
 This doesn't permanently delete the items with blank tags -- it just temporarily hides them from view.

+<h2 id="add-a-link-field-to-make-a-bookmark">Add a Link Field to Make a Bookmark</h2>

+A Link Field within Notenik is intended to hold a URL: a hyperlink to a location on the Web (or to a local file, if you're prefer to use it that way).

+You can easily Launch a link from within Notenik, either by using the dropdown to the left of the Link value, or by clicking on the Launch button in the Toolbar.

+The Link Label dropdown also provides a couple of other options.
+Use the Tweak option to "tweak" your URL in some potentially useful ways; use the Disk File option to select a local file on your computer, to build a Link pointing to that file.

+Adding a Link to a Note doesn't necessarily reduce the Note to a simple Bookmark, but this is certainly one way to use a Collection of Notes.

+Look under the Collection menu for an option to Validate Links.
+Notenik will check all your Link Values to make sure they're accessible, and will add an 'Invalid URL' tag to any Notes that are unresponsive.

 <h2 id="override-default-fields-with-a-template-file">Override Default Fields with a Template file</h2>